edithatogo/UniMelb-Thesis-Template/README.md

 * CI/CD Integration: GitHub Actions for automated compilation, linting, formatting, and releases.
 * Latest Guidelines Compliance: Updated to 2025 thesis preparation guidelines, including ORCID support, AI declarations, and no university logo usage.

+## Compiled Example

+A compiled PDF example is available for immediate download:

+* **[Thesis-example.pdf](Thesis-example.pdf)** - Complete compiled thesis example in the repository root
+* **[example/Thesis-compiled.pdf](example/Thesis-compiled.pdf)** - Same file in the example directory

+These files demonstrate the template's output and can be used as references for formatting and structure.

 ## Requirements

 * A full LaTeX distribution, such as [TeX Live](https://www.tug.org/texlive/), [MiKTeX](https://miktex.org/), or [MacTeX](https://www.tug.org/mactex/).